-435 dry periods is largely dependent on the adequacy and efficiency of water supplies from surface water resources.
-This surface water storage faces many challenges, which could lead to a decrease in their optimum yields and eventually result in inadequate supply of water over the next ten (10) years.
-This could be due to reasons such as increasing water demand due to increasing population and industry needs; and emerging demands for recreation and the conservation of the quality of stream water, biodiversity, and aquatic ecosystems.
+respondingly, this analysis provides important scientific data on the minimum storage required for river systems.
+Sufficient water storage during critical dry periods is largely dependent on the adequacy and efficiency of water supplies from surface water resources.
+This surface water storage faces many challenges which could lead to a decrease in their optimum yields and eventually result in inadequate supply of water over the next 10 years.
+This could be due to reasons such as increasing water demand due to increasing population and industry needs and emerging demands for recreation and the conservation of the quality of stream water, biodiversity and aquatic ecosystems.

-440 4.4 Hydrological drought characteristics analysis
+4.4 Hydrological-drought characteristic analysis

-The threshold level value per Q percentile obtained from the flow duration curve is shown in Table 8.
-In this study, only $Q{90}$ was used as a threshold level in the determination of drought events.
-The percentage where the streamflow rate was below the average level and the respective days were recorded to show the severity of droughts events at each station.
-The growing perception of hydrological drought improvement on a global scale has some necessary implications for water management.
-It

-445 is recognised, for example, that the duration and the volume of the deficit of the drought are associated (Fleig et al., 2006).
-Figure 4 to 7 show the drought characteristics below the threshold level ( $Q{90}$ ), with the minor drought for each station in the Selangor region removed.
+The threshold level value per the Q percentile obtained from the flow duration curve is shown in Table 8.
+In this study, only Q{90} was used as a threshold level in the determination of drought events.
+The percentage is shown where the streamflow rate was below the average level, and the respective days were recorded to show the severity of droughts events at each station.
+The growing perception of hydrological-drought improvement on a global scale has some necessary implications for water management.
+It is recognized, for example, that the duration and the volume of the deficit of the drought are associated (Fleig et al., 2006).
+Figures 7 to 10 show the drought characteristics below the threshold level (Q{90}), with the minor drought for each station in the Selangor region removed.

 Station S01 has 39 episodes of drought events in 40 years.
-This station also recorded 1593 days of drought, with a total deficit of 10,299.97 m/s.
-The lowest deficit was recorded in 1994 at 41.53 m/s, while the highest deficit was recorded in 1986 at 666.58 m/s.
-The average amount of water deficit was 264.10 m/s.
+This station also recorded 1593 d of drought, with a total deficit of 10 299.97 m3 s-1.
+The lowest deficit was recorded in 1994 at 41.53 m3 s-1, while the highest deficit was recorded in 1986 at 666.58 m3 s-1.
+The average amount of water deficit was 264.10 m3 s-1.
 This river has been affected by water rationing that happened in Selangor in early 2014 for 3 to 4 months.
-The most prolonged period of individual drought was recorded in 2014 at 112 days from March 05 to June 24.
-The shortest period of a single drought was 15 days, which was marked three times in 2004 and 2005.
-Station S02 was a part of the Langat river basin and has had 29 episodes of drought events in 40 years.
-The total duration of the drought events was recorded to be 1,261 days from the 14,610 days of total observation, which was only 8.63% of the entire record period and was below the threshold level Q90 = 2.99 m/s.
-The overall deficit for this station was 2,340 m/s, with an average of 80.70 m/s.
-The lowest deficit was in 1993 at 34.44 m/s, while the highest deficit was recorded in 1986 with 179.73 m/s.
-The overall total deficit was 1.57% of the total water flow.
+The most prolonged period of an individual drought was recorded in 2014 at 112 d from 5 March to 24 June.
+The shortest period of a single drought was 15 d, which was marked three times in 2004 and 2005.
+Station S02 was a part of the Langat River basin and has had 29 episodes of drought events in 40 years.
+The total duration of the drought events was recorded to be 1261 d from the 14610 d of total observation, which was only 8.63 % of the entire record period and was below the threshold level $Q{90} = 2.99 \text{ m}^3 \text{ s}^{-1}$.
+The overall deficit for this station was 2340 m3 s-1, with an average of 80.70 m3 s-1.
+The lowest deficit was in 1993 at 34.44 m3 s-1, while the highest deficit was recorded in 1986 with 179.73 m3 s-1.
+The overall total deficit was 1.57 % of the total water flow.